Hilalalpak/Skin-Cancer-Detection-ISIC2024/README.md

 The model is trained using PyTorch, with Focal Loss to handle the class imbalance, and the AdamW optimizer with learning rate scheduling.
 Early stopping is implemented to prevent overfitting.

 ## Results
-The model achieves a ROC-AUC score of 0.92 on the validation set and 0.90 on the tes
+The model achieves a ROC-AUC score of 0.92 on the validation set and 0.90 on the test set, demonstrating strong performance in classifying skin lesions as benign or malignant.

 ## Future Improvements
 Potential future improvements to the project include:
 - Exploring alternative model architectures or ensemble methods to further enhance performance.
 - Incorporating additional data sources, such as clinical history or dermoscopic images, to improve the model's predictive capabilities.
 - Evaluating the model's performance on larger and more diverse datasets to ensure real-world applicability.

-## License
-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for more details.